jimbobding/seasons/TESTING.md

 #### Functionality Testing

 ### Navbar
-- Click on all of the navebar links.
+- Click on all of the navbar links.
-- Click on all of the links of the hamberger menu.
+- Click on all of the links of the hamburger menu.

 ### Results